panaresium/ResourceBookingSystem/README.md

 ```bash
 python azure_backup.py
 ```
 All floor map and resource images from `static/` along with `data/site.db` will be uploaded.
+The admin configuration JSON (`data/admin_config.json`) is also included.
 The script stores hashes of previous uploads so unchanged files are skipped on subsequent runs.
-During the process, log messages indicate whether `site.db` was uploaded or skipped because it did not change.
+During the process, log messages indicate whether files were uploaded or skipped because they did not change.

 ### Automatic Backups